 Khalia Barker - College Head, Richardson Hall

-Born and raised in Wangaratta in the North East of Victoria, Khalia moved to Richardson Hall and Monash in 2007 to study a Bachelor of Science majoring in Zoology.
-2017 is her 11th Year at Richardson Hall and throughout those 11 years she was a Resident Advisor whilst completing her BSc in 2009, the Residential Support Assistant whilst she completed a Graduate Diploma of Education (Primary) in 2010 and from 2011 to mid-2015 she fulfilled the role of Deputy College Head before stepping up to take on the role of College Head.
+Born and raised in the North East of Victoria, Khalia moved to Richardson Hall and Monash in 2007 to study a Bachelor of Science majoring in Zoology.
+2019 is her 13th Year at Richardson Hall and throughout those 13 years she was a Resident Advisor whilst completing her BSc in 2009, the Residential Support Assistant whilst she completed a Graduate Diploma of Education (Primary) in 2010 and from 2011 to mid-2015 she fulfilled the role of Deputy College Head before stepping up to take on the role of College Head.

-Khalia began her teaching career in 2011 and is still currently teaching full time at a nearby Primary School.
-Khalia is part of the Ally Network, is a Mental Health First Aid Ambassador and Instructor for the University and has also volunteered for Melbourne Zoo, Lions Club and Interchange Victoria.
+Khalia began her teaching career in 2011 and is still currently teaching full time at a nearby primary school.
+Khalia is part of the Ally Network, is a Mental Health First Aid Ambassador and instructor for the university, and has previously volunteered for Melbourne Zoo, Lions Club and Interchange Victoria.
 She enjoys reading, going for walks with her dog Samson, has a passion for travel and a does little bit of art and craft every now and then.

-Having been a resident she understands how living on res can increase student experience and therefore enjoys assisting and guiding student leaders and residents at Richardson Hall and MRS to reach their full potential.
+Having been a resident, Khalia understands how living on campus can improve the student experience and enjoys assisting and guiding student leaders and residents at Richardson Hall and Monash Residential Services to reach their full potential.
 She is looking forward to working with her Residential Support Team to meet challenges, provide opportunities and build and maintain a community that is both vibrant and social, rewarding and a comfortable home away from home.

 Troy McGee - Deputy College Head, Richardson Hall